rvsrnvsn/ICML2019/README.md

 _Kaitao Song, Xu Tan, Tao Qin, Jianfeng Lu, Tie-Yan Liu_

 + BERT and GPT are suboptimal on sequence-to-sequence based language generation tasks
-  - BERT can only be used to pretrin encoder and decoder sepearately
+  - BERT can only be used to pre-train encoder and decoder separately
-  - encoder to decoder attention is very important, which BERT does not pretrain
+  - encoder to decoder attention is very important, which BERT does not pre-train
 + New method MASS proposed to jointly pre-train encoder and decoder via attention module
   - Forces encoder to extract meaning information from sentence
   - Develop the decoder with the ability of language modeling